-5. When you are satisfied with your rule selection, click Save to save the template.
-It now appears in the template selection list.
-You can still modify it as needed, or click Duplicate As to start creating a new template based on your first template.
+1. When you are satisfied with your rule selection, click Save to save the template.
+It now

 The saved python ruleset

 Project managers can start using your template immediately by selecting it in the Ruleset Edition page of the project wizard, which is displayed after the Data Provider selection screen: